3 Ways To Keep Your Store From Being Just A Warehouse

 That said, if the physical store is still growing, why are retailers in such a hurry to distance their shoppers from having to use it as anything more than a drive thru?

 And don’t get me wrong, I’m not a Luddite.
 I do understand.
-I would want to use every tool I could to make sure my drive to the store was rewarded with a purchase of a sought item – not a shrug by a cashier, a wave and we’re out.
+When it comes to my own customer journey, I would want to use every tool I could to make sure my drive to the store was rewarded with a purchase of a sought item – not a shrug by a cashier, a wave and we’re out.

 Yes digital tools can help, but they should help you make more sales in store – not fewer.